 I know this is incredibly frustrating and unpleasant.
 You'll be happy to know it's also completely normal.
 Two year olds don't have the disgust reaction to feces that develops later, so they don't see anything wrong with touching it.
 What a great consistency, perfect for smearing!
 And how powerful they feel, that they can make their own clay/fingerpaint!

 So how do you stop it?
 I guarantee you that punishment will just make it worse.
-Instead, here's your three point plan: Prevent access, stay calm, and fill her need to mess with art.
+In fact, I wouldn't be surprised if she is already reacting to your having told her it's naughty.
+So, instead, here's your three point plan: Prevent access, stay calm, and fill her need to mess with art.

 1. Always put the diaper on backward so she can't undo it.

 2. Start always dressing her in onesies so she can't just reach into her diaper.